Everybody needs help and support sometimes, especially during times of transition and stress.

 EARS (Empathy, Assistance and Referral Service) offers nonjudgmental, short-term counseling by skilled student volunteers who have undergone extensive training and have passed through a rigorous selection process.
 EARS counselors can provide referrals for services within the Cornell and Ithaca communities.

-Students can contact the Office of Graduate Student Life for any of the following reasons: resources for academic support, assistance in navigating their educational program, referrals to campus services, support for personal development, and any other concerns that are impacting your ability to succeed.
+The Graduate School provides additional help and support resources for students including academic support, referrals to campus services, support for personal development, and any other concerns that are impacting your ability to succeed.

 Tips & Topics